Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Introduction

-The first objective of this paper is to calibrate the bulk drag coefficients for side-by-side blades in a current, using comprehensive experimental data that spans both the static and flutter regimes.
-Leveraging this data set, the study reexamines key non-dimensional parameters to analyze their influence on the bulk drag coefficient in both regimes and on the initiation of flutter.
-Additionally, the paper aims to assess whether established analytical and numerical models for individual blades can accurately capture drag loads in side-by-side blade configurations.
-Furthermore, the reactive force model will be scrutinized term by term to evaluate its impact on drag reduction and system stability.
-Finally, we seek to determine whether the traditional Morison's equation is adequate for scenarios involving highly flexible blades in cross-flow conditions.
+The first objective of this paper is to extract the bulk drag coefficients for side-by-side blades in a current, using comprehensive experimental data that spans both the static and flutter regimes.
+Leveraging this data set, the study reexamines key non-dimensional parameters to analyze their influence on the bulk drag coefficient in both regimes and their roles on the onset of flutter.
+Additionally, the paper aims to assess whether established analytical and numerical models for individual blades can adequately capture drag loads in side-by-side blade configurations.
+Furthermore, the reactive force model~\citep{Lighthill1971,Candelier2011} will be scrutinized term by term to evaluate its impact on drag reduction and system stability.

 The paper is organized as follows.
-In \S\,\ref{sec:experiments}, we describe the experimental setup and procedures. \S\,\ref{sec:models} presents the development of the analytical model and provides a brief introduction to the numerical model, along with a discussion of their limitations.
-In \S\,\ref{sec:exp_data}, the experimental results are presented using non-dimensional parameters, and the effects of these parameters are analyzed.
-In \S\,\ref{sec:drag_reduction}, we assess the capability of the two theoretical models by comparing their predictions with the experimental data and dive into the hydrodynamic load model, especially the reactive force to see contribution from different terms to the drag reduction and system stability.
-Conclusions are provided in \S\,\ref{sec:conclusion}.
+In \cref{sec:analytical_model}, we present the dynamic and static governing equations of motion of flexible blades in a steady current, and their similarity to the classic small-amplitude flutter equation for an undamped beam in axial flow.
+The experimental design and setup are described in \cref{sec:expriments}, followed by an overview of the numerical model and a convergence study in \cref{sec:numerical_model}.
+Experimental, analytical, and numerical results are compared and discussed in \cref{sec:results}.
+In \cref{sec:discussion}, we examine the hydrodynamic load model, particularly the reactive force, and assess the contributions of individual terms to drag reduction and system stability.
+We also discuss the limitations of the theoretical models and the experimental approach in this section.
+Finally, conclusions are provided in \cref{sec:conclusion}.